ryutaroLF/EPINET_KnowledgeDistillation/README.md

 * batch_num_in_1epoch_for_training = 100
 * learning_rate = 0.0001

-The best value of batch size we confirmed is 16, otherwise the convergence goes wrong.
+The optimal batch size we have identified is 16; using a different value may lead to issues with convergence.

 ## Train Model
+1. Optimize the config.ini file
 1. Run .ipynb file (main.ipynb)